IrinaLen/spsu-mm-dotNet-framework/AppDomain/README.md

 ﻿## AppDomain task

-Before run application or tests one needs build projects GoodRealizationLibrary and HackerRealizationLibrary
+Before run application or tests one needs to build projects GoodRealizationLibrary and HackerRealizationLibrary or to build whole solution.